No Match Found

-Take on Tomorrow, the podcast from our management publication strategy+business, brings you Episode 7: “What’s the role of tax in tackling climate change?”
+Take on Tomorrow, the award-winning podcast from our management publication strategy+business, brings you Episode 7: “What’s the role of tax in tackling climate change?”

 Carbon taxation is controversial and can be difficult to implement.
 But the business world has worked out some ingenious ways to introduce taxation, and there are plenty of reasons to be optimistic about how quickly it could move to cleaner forms of energy.
 We discuss key concerns about net zero plans and what levers could be pulled next to accelerate the green transition—and what it all means for businesses.
 In the face of a global energy crisis, new incentives to reduce carbon consumption are on the horizon, and businesses need to be ready for what’s coming.